Ethra8/history_beyond_myth/README.md

 # UI

 ### UI - FIXED NAVIGATION  BAR
-- The user is able to interact with the fixed navigation bar, even when scrolling through pages, and navigate throughout all the site's pages easily, as it is fixed on the top of all pages, including the *404* error page.
+- The user is able to interact with the ***responsive*** navigation bar, fixed to the top of every page, icluding the *404* error page.
+So, even when scrolling down, the user can navigate throughout all the site's pages easily.
+The navigation bar also includes the 'about' section from the home page.

 ### UI - FOOTER
-- Included at the bottom of each page, including the *404* error page, it allows the user to interact and instantly, and seemlessly, send an email to the administration of the site, as well as visit (or follow) the social media profiles of the site.
+- Included at the bottom of each page, and also included in the *404* error page, it allows the user to interact, and visit (or follow) the social media profiles of the site by clicking on the correspondent social media icon.
+The user can also instantly and seemlessly send an email to the administration of the site, by clicking on the envelope icon, or on the written email.

 ### UI - HOME PAGE
+- Includes a ***site description section***, which contains 3 subsections (*About section*, *Keeping it Real*, and *Reasons to sign-up*).
-- Includes a site description section, with *reasons to sign-up* that allow the user to interact with a button-like link that redirects the user to the sign-up page.
+    * ***Subsection: Reasons to sign-up*** allows the user to ***interact with a button-like link**** that redirects the user to the ***sign-up page***.

 ### UI - CONTENT PAGES
-- Content pages **Arthur I** and **Avalon** include ***tooltips*** linked to the source used for every information included in the text on every section, to allow for user interaction to check the sources, which open in a new tabs. **Links** to the images source are also included, so that the user can interact by directly clicking on each image, and checking the original source, which will open in a new tab.
+- Content pages **Arthur I** and **Avalon** include:
+    1. ***Tooltips*** on every section that become visible on hover, containing references of the content, and are linked to the source of every information included.
+These allow for user interaction, being able to check the sources, which open in a new tab.
+    2. ***Images linked*** to their source, so that the user can interact by clicking on each image, and checking its original source, which will open in a new tab.
+    3. ***Accordions*** on each image caption allow for user interaction, unfolding on click, to provide detailed information on each image added up to the summary, visible when the accordion is folded.
+    4. ***Button-like link*** fixed at the bottom-left of *Arthur I* page allows for user interaction to check the original source of the digitalized manuscript placed as a fixed background image.

 ### UI - SIGN-UP FORM
 - Included in the **sign-up page**, the sign-up form allows the user to interact, and send the sign-up form, which also allows to include a file stored in the user's device, which the user can easily browse and include.